-If you want to see a copy of information about you that the LA holds, please contact
+If you want to see a copy of information about you that the LA holds, please contact the Data Protection Officer: FOI@westsussex.gov.uk

 Local Authority - social services

 In order to comply with our statutory safeguarding duties we are required, by law, to pass certain information about our pupils to local authorities.
 Information will only be shared where it is fair and lawful to do so.